jadeharris737/hangman/README.md

 Not currently maintained or updated since 2020.

 # note
-After you have successfully or unsucessfully completed the word, the application should be relaunched to generate a new word.
+After you have successfully or unsucessfully completed the hangman word, the application should be relaunched to generate a new word.

 # startup
 Upload files into Visual Studio 2019.
 The .vs file should generate appropriately. <br />